Rfldmr/smare.ai-smart-automation-report/README.md

 ## ⛓️‍💥 Project Link

-[Click here](https://smare-ai.streamlit.app/) or check the "Dataset" folder in the repository to access the dataset.
+[Click here](https://smare-ai.streamlit.app/) to take you to the SMARE AI project website.

 ## ✨ Features